maoyuans/chronicles-of-terre/subclasses/sorcerer-starborne.md

 ## Grasp of the Stars

 Starting at 6th level, you can pull on your enemies' existence from the Astral Sky.
 As a bonus action, select an enemy.
 You and the enemy both have disadvantage on all attack rolls, saving throws and ability checks for 1d2 + 1 rounds.
-If the enemy is defeated while under this effect, you gain advantage to these rolls equal to the number of rounds you suffered the disadvantage in this way (minimum of 1 round).
+If the enemy is defeated while under this effect, you gain advantage to these rolls for one round.

 Once you use this feature, you cannot use it again until you finish a long rest.